razor-network/oracle-contracts/DEPLOY.md

 As you can see the HRE passed in has 4 new fields :

 - `getNamedAccounts` is a function that returns a promise to an object whose keys are names and values are addresses.
-It is parsed from the `namedAccounts` configuration (see `[namedAccounts](notion://www.notion.so/razorto/fcce5eaaa87a43abbfb5bb198a5e075f#namedaccounts)`).
+It is parsed from the `namedAccounts` configuration.
 - `getUnnamedAccounts` is a function that return a promise to an array of accounts which were not named (see `namedAccounts` ).
 It is useful for tests where you want to be sure that the account has no speicifc role in the system (no token given, no admin access, etc...).
 - `getChainId` is a function which return a promise for the chainId, as convenience
 - `deployments` is an object which contains functions to access past deployments or to save new ones, as well as helpers functions.